Rohit-Alex/Tsuki-No-Me/src/Tutorials/Notes.md

 --->Dynamic language because no variable is binded to a particular datatype.
-It is used to provide functionality to the webpage. mostly used as client side programming language
+It is used to provide functionality to the webpage. mostly used as client side programming language Intepreted language but modern browser search engine uses JIT compilation which makes it ultra fast

 2> Best Practices
 If a function accepts more than 2 arguments then it's better to send an object rather than other values.